cambiotraining/unix-shell/materials/01-basics/02-files_directories.md

 If we press <kbd>Tab ↹</kbd> again it does nothing, since there are now multiple possibilities.
 In this case, quickly pressing <kbd>Tab ↹</kbd> twice brings up a list of all the files.

+Alternatively, some people prefer that repeatedly pressing <kbd>Tab ↹</kbd> cycles through the different file options.
+To set this up, see this StackExchange post: [Terminal autocomplete: cycle through suggestions](https://unix.stackexchange.com/questions/24419/terminal-autocomplete-cycle-through-suggestions)
 :::